JIGYANSU-MISHRA/Property-Bundle/README.md

-# HomeDeal - Real Estate Website
+# Property Bundle - Real Estate Website

-HomeDeal is a modern real estate website built with React.js and Tailwind CSS, using Vite for fast development and AOS for scroll animations.
+Property Bundle is a modern real estate website built with React.js and Tailwind CSS, using Vite for fast development and AOS for scroll animations.

 ## 🛠 Tech Stack